voertler/uvm-systemc/INSTALL.md

 ## Microsoft Visual Studio C++ 2015 or later

-The root directory contains two subdirectories: 'msvc14' and 'examples'.
+The root directory contains two subdirectories: `msvc14` and `examples`.

-The 'msvc14' subdirectory 'uvmsc' contains the project and workspace files to compile the 'uvm-systemc.lib' library.
-Double-click on the 'uvm-systemc.sln' file to launch Visual Studio C++ 2015 with the workspace file.
+The `msvc14` subdirectory `uvmsc` contains the project and workspace files to compile the `uvm-systemc.lib` library.
+Double-click on the `uvm-systemc.sln` file to launch Visual Studio C++ 2015 with the workspace file.
 The workspace file will have the proper switches set to compile for Visual Studio C++ 2015.
-Select 'Build uvm-systemc' under the Build menu or press F7 to build `uvm-systemc.lib'.
+Select `Build uvm-systemc` under the Build menu or press F7 to build `uvm-systemc.lib`.

 ## Running the Examples in Microsoft Visual Studio C++

-The UVM-SystemC examples reside in the directory 'examples' at the highest level of the installation.
+The UVM-SystemC examples reside in the directory `examples` at the highest level of the installation.

-Each examples contain the project and workspace files in the subdirectory 'msvc14'.
+Each examples contain the project and workspace files in the subdirectory `msvc14`.
 Go to one of these examples subdirectories and double-click on the .vcxproj file to launch Visual Studio C++ with the workspace file.
 The workspace file will have the proper switches set to compile for Visual Studio C++ 2015.
-Select 'Build <example>.exe' under the Build menu or press F7 to build the example executable.
+Select `Build <example>.exe` under the Build menu or press F7 to build the example executable.

 ## Creating UVM-SystemC Applications in Microsoft Visual Studio C++